jongumero/SASCodingChallenge/readme.md

-Go Language Challenge
+SAS Coding Challenge

 Versions used:
 - Go 1.22.0
 - VSCode 1.86.1

-There are two test data sets.
+There are two (2) test data sets.
 - One with comments for tracking what date-times are valid, invalid, and duplicate
 - And one with the raw data that is read into the program (no comments)

 The valid date-times are spit out into a file that will be named "Output.txt"